 I traveled to Honduras after Guatemala, it was an easy transition.
 At similar cost, maybe even cheaper, Spanish speaking country, same kind of food and kind people.
-Here I will describe my experiences and hope you find this useful tips.
+In these blogs on Honduras I will describe my experiences and hope you find this useful tips.

 As a Dutch citizen we don’t need to request a Visa, we get one in our passport for three months when we arrive in the country.
 Please check your visa status when traveling to Honduras.